instamobile/kotlin-firebase/README.md

 * Login with Email & Password
 * Profile Photo Upload
 * Walkthrough Onboarding Flow

+Save a couple of days of development by bootstrapping your new mobile app with this Kotlin Firebase starter kit for Android.

 Coded with ❤️️ by <a href="https://www.instakotlin.com">Instakotlin</a>.